ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/active-passive.rst

 This tells Pacemaker three things about the resource you want to add:

-* The first field (**ocf** in this case) is the standard to which the resource script conforms and where to find it.
+* The first field (**ocf** in this case) is the standard to which the resource agent conforms and where to find it.

-* The second field (**heartbeat** in this case) is standard-specific; for OCF resources, it tells the cluster which OCF namespace the resource script is in.
+* The second field (**heartbeat** in this case) is known as the provider.
+  Currently, this field is supported only for OCF resources.
+It tells Pacemaker which OCF namespace the resource script is in.

-* The third field (**IPaddr2** in this case) is the name of the resource script.
+* The third field (**IPaddr2** in this case) is the name of the resource agent, the executable file responsible for starting, stopping, monitoring, and possibly promoting and demoting the resource.

 To obtain a list of the available resource standards (the **ocf** part of **ocf:heartbeat:IPaddr2**), run: